Visa policy of Burkina Faso: Visa exemption

+According to the Hong Kong Immigration Department, citizens of Hong Kong can enter Burkina Faso without a visa for 14 days.

 Non-ordinary passports

 Additionally, holders of diplomatic, official or service passports issued to citizens of Brazil, China, Congo, Cuba, Russia, Taiwan, Turkey do not require a visa for Burkina Faso.

 In addition, citizens of China holding passports endorsed "for public affairs" do not require a visa for a maximum stay of 90 days.

 Visa on arrival - History

-Visas are available on arrival at the airport and borders for the following countries for a stay of up to 1 month.
-It is not certain that the visa on arrival still exists and some may be denied entry without a visa in advance.
-As of February 2025 the Visa on Arrival is no longer listed on the Henley Passport Index.
+In the past, visas were available on arrival to nationals of certain countries.
+At present, visas are issued upon arrival only in specific exceptional circumstances.

-The cost of the visa on arrival is 94,000 francs CFA (€143.30) for a single entry visa with a maximum validity of 3 months, or 122,000 CFA (€185.99) for multiple entry visa with a maximum validity of three months.
+The cost of the visa on arrival was 94,000 francs CFA (€143.30) for a single entry visa with a maximum validity of 3 months, or 122,000 CFA (€185.99) for multiple entry visa with a maximum validity of three months.